Marlon554/pixie-kde-lock/README.md

 </div>

 > [!CAUTION]
 > This project modifies critical components in `/usr/share/plasma`.
 I am not responsible for any broken systems. **USE AT YOUR OWN RISK**.
-When installing, please test using the command `/usr/lib/kscreenlocker_greet --testing`, `/usr/lib64/kscreenlocker_greet --testing` or `/usr/lib/x86_64-linux-gnu/libexec/kscreenlocker_greet --testing`, depending on your distribution.
+When installing (see Installation section), please test using the command `/usr/lib/kscreenlocker_greet --testing`, `/usr/lib64/kscreenlocker_greet --testing` or `/usr/lib/x86_64-linux-gnu/libexec/kscreenlocker_greet --testing`, depending on your distribution.

 ---